bazay/prog_image/README.md

 ### Forms

+#### ImageConvertForm

+This form ensures that validations are performed on the key attempting to be converted to new extension.
+The two primary validations are:

+* `ensure_extension_is_different` - Checks the provided `extension` is different to the image type attempting to be converted.
+* `ensure_extension_is_an_image` - Checks the provided `extension` is a valid image extension using `MimeMagic` gem.

+Image types are not limited i.e. the upload is checked using `MiniMagick` gem which supports a great deal of image types.

 #### ImageUploadForm

 This form ensures that validations are performed on the file uploaded.
 The two primary validations are:

-* The filename for the file is valid file format (i.e. includes an extension) - however this could be disabled to allow images without extensions in the filename...
+* `filename` - The filename for the file is valid file format (i.e. includes an extension) - however this could be disabled to allow images without extensions in the filename...
-* The uploaded file is an image.
+* `ensure_file_is_an_image` - The uploaded file is an image.

 Image types are not limited i.e. the upload is checked using `MiniMagick` gem which supports a great deal of image types.